K-MTG/ups_shutdown/README.md

 * RUN SCRIPT: python3 ups_monitor.py (add this to crontab -e on @reboot if you want the script to autostart on bootup).

 The "UPS_SHUTDOWN_THRES" variable is the percent at which the Pi and Hubitat will shutdown.
+THE "UPS_SHUTDOWN_MIN_THRES" is the number of minutes remaining on the UPS when the Pi and Hubitat will shutdown
+Note: The shutdown will occur if either the UPS_SHUTDOWN_THRES or UPS_SHUTDOWN_MIN_THRES conditions are satisfied.
 The "CHECK_INTERVAL" is the number of seconds on how frequently the script checks the UPS status.